 Patrick represented persons accused of capital murder in court trials where the State of Missouri sought the penalty of death.
-Patrick worked with expert witnesses to develop evidence to present to a jury that supported a non-death verdict.
-Became an expert in developing and presenting psychological/psychiatric evidence, ballistics evidence and crime scene reenactment evidence to a jury.
+This is where Patrick first became involved in representing survivors of sexual abuse and assault.
+As a Death Penalty Attorney, Patrick worked with expert witnesses to develop evidence to present to a jury that supported a non-death verdict.
+Almost without exception, that evidence involved sexual abuse and assault when the client was a child.
+As a result, Patrick became an expert in developing and presenting psychological/psychiatric evidence relating to the complex impacts of childhood sexual abuse and related chemical dependency/substance abuse.
 Patrick also represented persons in non-capital murder case across the State of Missouri as a strike-force attorney.
 While with the Missouri State Public Defender, Patrick was recognized as an attorney who aggressively represented his clients in jury trials.
 Patrick was also selected as an instructor at the Missouri State Public Defender’s trial school for new attorneys coming into the public defender system.

 How Will the New Child Victims Act Impact Family Physicians?
 Minnesota Family Physician, September/October 2013, p.
 5

 Using Pseudonyms in Sexual Abuse Cases, Bench & Bar of Minnesota, February 2012

 When Clergy Fail Their Flock: Litigating the Clergy Sexual Abuse Case, 91 Am.
 Jur.
 Trials, 2004.